andrewbaisden/blog-posts/notes/45 useful mobile apps that I use as a developer.md

-# 45 useful mobile apps that I use as a developer

 These days everyone owns a smartphone and we all have our preferences when it comes to operating system and the apps that we use.
 I currently have an Android phone.
 Here are 45 mobile apps which are installed on my phone that I find are useful for productivity and day to day work.
 I have included links to both the Android and iOS versions.

 ## E-commerce